mledwards/grunt-filepath/README.md

 ### Overview
 In your project's Gruntfile, add a section named `filepath` to the data object passed into `grunt.initConfig()`.

-In this example, we're adding the relative file path to the folder './test/files' and adding a base of 'https://mywebsite.com/' to make the relative file path a URL.
+In the example below, we're:
+1. Recursing through the 'test' folder
+2. Finding the string '@@path'
+3. Replacing it with the relative file path prefixed with the base variable 'https://mywebsite.com/'.

+*NOTE: Omit the base parameter if you wish to use the relative path to the file*

 ```js
 grunt.initConfig({